 The last feature I showed was TaxBrain’s automated reports.
 TaxBrain uses saved results and an included report template to write a report summarizing the findings of your simulation.
 The reports include tables and figures similar to what you may find in similar write ups by the Joint Committee on Taxation or Tax Policy Center including a summary of significant changes caused by the reform, and all you need is one line of code:

-report(tb, name='Biden Proposal', outdir='biden', author='Anderson Frailey')
+='Biden Proposal', outdir='biden', author='Anderson Frailey') report(tb, name

-The above code will save a PDF copy of the report in a directory called biden along with PNG files for each of the graphs created and the raw Markdown text used for the report, which you can then edit as needed if you would like to add content to the report that is not already included.
+along with PNG files for each of the graphs created and the raw Markdown text used for the report, which you can then edit as needed if you would like to add content to the report that is not already included.
 Screenshots of the default report are included below.

 There are of course downsides to using TaxBrain instead of Tax-Calculator directly.
 Specifically, it’s more difficult, and sometimes impossible, to perform custom tasks like modeling a feature of the tax code that hasn’t been added to Tax-Calculator yet or advanced work with marginal tax rates.
 But for day-to-day tax modeling, the TaxBrain Python package can significantly simply any workflow.